zanecosmo/pipe-game/README.md

 My purpose for this project was the following:
 * improve my ability to use the basic tools of Javascript in more interesting and advanced ways
-* build an project using a rendering technology (HTML5 Canvas) besides CSS and HTML elements
+* build a project using a rendering technology (HTML5 Canvas) besides CSS and HTML elements

 ## Status
 In development.